feliciahmq/finhub/README.md

 # FinHub - Data Dashboard

-This is a Data Dashboard project built with MERN stack, integrated with Machine Learning Predictions.
+This is a Data Dashboard project built with MERN stack, integrated with simple machine learning predictions using regression-js.
 Please note that this project did not account for proper data visualisations! :>

 ## Frontend
 - Vite + React